BViganotti/personal_file_sync/README.md

 ## Why

-I'm working for big tech company and my build VM is far away.
+I'm working for big tech company and my work VM is far away.
 Whether it is for updating files with VSCode remotely or using AI tools the latency is so long that i can drink an espresso between two prompts which i'm not a fan of.
 I'm also not a fan of modifying 150x a day some rsync commands or scp this and that, so i created this tool to quiet my frustration.
-Now i have VSCode locally and it a much better experience.
+Now i can use VSCode locally and its a much better experience.

 ## Prerequisites